mo0z/carlywm/README.md

 About
 -----

-*carlywm* is a simple dynamic tiling window manager written.
-It's written entirely in C and uses the monolithic library Xlib to interact with the X server.
+*carlywm* is a simple dynamic tiling window manager for OSs using X as a windowing system (Linux, BSD, etc).
+It's written entirely in C and uses the monolithic library Xlib<sup>[1](#footy)</sup> to interact with an X server.
 It's not totally tiling purist -- *carlywm* supports floating windows (it'll tile and float at the same time if that's your thing, actually).
 Like most other tiling WMs, it's keyboard-driven, fast, and a lot of fun.

 It's affectionately named after [this lovely ~~goofball~~ person](http://www.imdb.com/name/nm4379768/).